Gearank – Music Gear Information for Live Performance or Studio

 • Great headroom and clarity

-The Fifine K669 is a true USB condenser mic that you can get cheap, with essential features that make it viable for those who are looking to start their journey toward home recording.
+The Fifine K669 is a cheap, true USB condenser mic with essential features that make it viable for those looking to start their journey toward home recording.

 The mic's profile follows the popular condenser mic shape and has a metal exterior for improved structural strength.